Do I Need an Employer Identification Number (EIN) and How to Get One

 The form used to apply for an EIN is for SS-4.

-This is by far the most popular, convenient and quickest way to apply for and get an EIN.
+This is by far the most popular, convenient, and quickest way to apply for and get an EIN.
 This is done by completing an internet EIN application provided by the IRS.
 When applying for an EIN online the information is completed and validated during the online session.
 This means that the EIN is issued immediately.
 Therefore, you do not have to wait for your EIN like you have to do for any of the other methods mentioned below.
 This is one of the key benefits of applying for an EIN online.

-This application is available to to all entities whose principal business, office or agency is located in the United States or U.S. Territories.
+This application is available to all entities whose principal business, office, or agency is located in the United States or U.S. Territories.
 In order to use the online application, the individual applying for the EIN must have a valid Tax Payer Identification Number (Social Security Number, Employer Identification Number, or Individual Taxpayer Identification Number.

-To submit an application for an EIN by fax the taxpayer must first complete the EIN application form, known Form SS-4.
-Next, fax the completed form the appropriate fax number based on your company’s location.
+To submit an application for an EIN by fax the taxpayer must first complete the EIN application form, known as Form SS-4.
+Next, fax the completed form to the appropriate fax number based on your company’s location.
 Fax your completed Form SS-4 to the fax number closest to your business’s location.
 All of the fax numbers are located on the following list published by the IRS, Where to File Your Taxes (for Form SS-4).

-Please note that when submitting your application by fax to include a fax number on the cover sheet where you can receive faxes.
+Please note that when submitting your application by fax include a fax number on the cover sheet where you can receive faxes.
 This is necessary because after the IRS has reviewed and approved your application your EIN is returned to you by fax at the fax number you provided.
 Therefore, do not leave a fax number on your cover sheet where you cannot receive a fax.
 Within four days, after it has been determined that the entity needs a new EIN, the new EIN number is faxed back to the fax number provided by the applicant.

 The process for applying for an EIN is similar to the process of applying for an EIN by fax.
 It starts with completing the same application form, Form SS-4, with the required information.
 After the application form SS-4 is completed, the completed form is mailed to the appropriate address based on the business’s location.
 For your reference, a list of the addresses can be found on the IRS website at this page: Where to File Your Taxes (for Form SS-4).
 A new EIN number is issued once everything is reviewed and approved in the application.
 Then, the new EIN is mailed to the applicant.

 It takes four weeks to process an EIN application by mail, so plan to wait.
-Therefore, we recommend that you apply for an EIN online, or by fax is you are unable to apply online.
+Therefore, we recommend that you apply for an EIN online, or by fax if you are unable to apply online.
 Also, please be sure to provide an address in your application where you are certain that you will be able to receive mail for at least the next month.
 Otherwise, your new EIN number might get lost in the mail.
 This would be a headache not worth dealing with.